tvand08/Artificial_Intelligence_Review/5-Advesarial_Search.md

 - Presume that we - the computer entity- are always the MAX
 - When examining a game tree, the MAX wants to obtain the highest static eval. score at each levels
    - but the MAX presumes that the opponent is intelligent, and has access to the same evaluation scores
-   - henve must presume that opponent will try to prevent you from obtaining best score... and vice versa
+   - hence must presume that opponent will try to prevent you from obtaining best score... and vice versa
 - __Minimax procedure:__ a search strategy for game trees in which:
    1. a finite search ply level p is used: tree expanded p deep
    2. static evaluation done on all expanded leaf configurations